ohjerm/sudoku-solver/README.md

 ## What is coming up?

-Well, two things are missing:
+Well, some things are missing:
 1. The ability to solve "guesswork" puzzles, and
 2. The generator.
 It doesn't work.
 3. The way to input a sudoku puzzle is tedious and should be fixed.